How to use the F.E.A.R. acronym to ease your anxiety and feel better.

 Worried about the long term?
 Be proactive and take action.
 Plan for the worst now, so you don't have to worry later.

-Look into the possibility of selling your house, or moving into a cheaper
+Look into the possibility of selling your house or moving into a cheaper apartment.
+Plant a garden.
+Keep bees.
+Start a neighborhood committee.

-better.
+Plan it out now instead of worrying about it.
+You'll feel better.
 Best case, you'll make new friends and learn new skills.
-Worse case, a
+Worse case, a few people will laugh at you.

-A Good Philosophy
+A Refreshing Philosophy

-I hope this post is helpful.
+I hope you find this post helpful.
+Face Everything and Rise is a refreshing philosophy that might change your perspective.
 Of course as a disclaimer, I'm not telling you what you should do.
 My point here is to take some sort of positive action to alleviate your anxiety.

 Feeling overwhelmed?
 Check out my post